Professor Dame Elizabeth Nneka Anionwu is an Emeritus Professor of Nursing at the University of West London.

 Elizabeth was Vice-Chairperson of the successful Mary Seacole Memorial Statue Appeal and is now a Life Patron of the Mary Seacole Trust.
 In 2016 she published her memoirs Mixed Blessings from a Cambridge Union.

-Elizabeth became a Dame in 2017 in the Queen’s New Year’s Honours and was awarded a Fellowship of the Queen’s Nursing Institute (FQNI) in October 2017.
+Elizabeth became a Dame in 2017 in the Queen’s New Year’s Honours and was awarded a Fellowship of the Queen’s Nursing Institute (FQNI) in October 2017 and became a Vice-President of the QNI in 2021.

 You can visit Elizabeth’s website here.